Symptoms of Anxiety

 This is why no overnight cure exists, as healing takes time, but it is usually through a misunderstanding and a desperate need to step out of the condition instantly, that keeps people in the cycle of suffering.

-We are kept in a cycle through a lack of knowledge and understanding.
-We unknowingly start to do the opposite of what we should do and end up in a cycle of recreating the anxiety and thus never being free of it.
-Recovery really is all about knowledge, an understanding of why you feel like you do, and what is keeping you in the cycle.
+We stay in a cycle through a lack of knowledge and understanding.
+We unknowingly start to do the opposite of what we should do and end up in a loop of recreating the anxiety and thus never being free of it.

 I was about as bad as they get and there are very few symptoms above that I did not feel.
 But I did fully recover and so can anyone with the right help and information, I have seen it too many times and helped too many people to say otherwise.

 Learn more about the most common types of anxiety conditions